zhaggenhong/hilojack.github.io/_posts/shell-tool.md

 		 Replacing one or more occurrences of replstr in up to replacements arguments The replstr must show up as a distinct argument to xargs -I replstr
-		 Replacing one or more occurrences of replstr in up to replacements arguments
+		Replacing one or more occurrences of replstr in up to replacements arguments -t
+	 	Echo the command to be executed to standard error immediately before it is executed.

 Example: